pupil-labs/pupil-docs/src/core/README.md

+---
+description: Welcome to Pupil Core!
+The first thing you need to do is download the latest Pupil Core software.
+---

 # Getting Started
 Welcome to Pupil Core!
 The first thing you need to do is download the latest Pupil Core software.